 Wintersweet, roubai in Japanese, is a tree that blooms in winter.
 You can usually start seeing and smelling the beautiful yellow bloom from early January, in some places even mid December.
 But prime viewing for many groves in Saitama is late January to early February.
 However, the Wintersweet gardens in Nagatoro are probably the most famous.
 Here are 9 other places to see wintersweet in Saitama:

 6.Ride through the Plum Blossoms

 The most famous plum blossom grove in Saitama is in Ogose.
 During the festival children can enjoy a ride through the blossoms on a mini steam locomotive.
 Other places renowned for plum blossoms (with festivals) in February in Saitama include, for example, Omiya Dai Ni Park and Nagatoro.
 There is also a plum blossom grove in Shinrin Park.
 Here’s even more places to see plum blossoms in Saitama Prefecture:

 7.Try your hand (feet!) at Ice Skating

 Locations: Saitama City and Tokigawa Town

 Saitama prefecture normally has several seasonal outdoor ice rinks.
 They are usually open to the public during the winter months.
-However, in 2022, there are only two ice rinks open that I know of.
-One artificial one and one natural outdoor ice rink in Tokigawa.
+However, in 2022 and 2023, there are only two ice rinks open that I know of.
+One artificial one – the very popular ice rink at Numakage – and one natural outdoor ice rink in Tokigawa.
 The latter’s closing date is based on the conditions.
 Normally it runs until at least mid February.
 But in 2022 it ended on February 6th.